PLPAcademy/day-3-assignment-Sunkade/README.md

 Which products should you select during the MySQL installation?

 A) MySQL Server, MySQL Workbench, and MySQL Shell
-B) Only MySQL Server
-C) MySQL Server and MySQL Router
-D) MySQL Workbench and MySQL Utilities

-A) MySQL Server, MySQL Workbench, and MySQL Shell

 What is the purpose of setting a root password during MySQL installation?